Member of the National Federation of Music Societies

 This is the reply which often comes back when someone is

-invited to join the choir. in actual fact most of us can
+invited to join the choir.
+Christine, our Musical

-sing, but many of us don’t realise it!
+"Most of us can sing, but many don't realise it!"

 And it's true!
 Singing and making music is as